kristendaya/kristendaya/README.md

 always welcome to new projects and collaboration
 Korean and English are available

 Interested in Chatbot,AI,web develop
-Currently working on Chaybot using Langchain,VectorDB,OpenAI,AWS
+Currently working on Chatbot using Langchain,VectorDB,OpenAI,AWS

 Projects : Netflix&Trip, Chatbot with PDF, AI ERP bot, Education-genius
 Medium : https://medium.com/@pkpg0339 (ENGLISH)